Where is Neil Redfearn now?

 He wasn’t out of football for long and was appointed the new manager of Championship side Rotherham United in October 2015.

 Unfortunately his time at the club was short-lived and he was sacked in February 2016 after one win in nine games left the club in the relegation places.

 Redfearn made a return to football in December 2017 when he was appointed as head coach of woman’s team Doncaster Belles and successfully guided them to the FA WSL 2 title six months later.

 He was on the move just a month later when he joined Liverpool Ladies as manager but resigned in September 2018 after just one game (a 5-0 loss to Arsenal Women).

-In June 2019 Redfearn was appointed in his current role as assistant manager of Newcastle United under 23’s but left just five months into the role after a reported bust-up with a member of his coaching staff.
+In June 2019 Redfearn was appointed assistant manager of Newcastle United under 23’s but left just five months into the role after a reported bust-up with a member of his coaching staff.